 This trajectory is not inevitable.
 Customers and developers can push back.
 Large firms, government bodies and consortia hold leverage through procurement.
 They can demand carve-outs that preserve ownership of outputs and guarantee the right to train AI.
 Developers, too, can resist punitive revenue-sharing schemes and press for fairer terms.
 Only collective action will ensure innovation remains in the hands of the wider AEC community, not locked in vendor boardrooms.

 The tightening of EULAs and developer agreements is not happening in a vacuum.
 In Europe, new regulations like the Digital Markets Act (DMA) and the Data Act could directly challenge these practices.
 The DMA targets “gatekeepers” that restrict competition, while the Data Act enshrines customer rights to access and use data they generate, including for AI training.
-Clauses banning firms from training AI on their own outputs may sit uncomfortably with these principles.
+Clauses restricting firms from training AI on their own outputs may sit uncomfortably with these principles.

 In the US, antitrust law is less settled but moving in the same direction.
-The FTC has signalled increased scrutiny of contract terms that suppress competition, and restrictions such as Autodesk’s AI-output ban or Solidworks’ 10% developer royalty could draw attention.
+The FTC has signalled increased scrutiny of contract terms that suppress competition, and restrictions such as Autodesk’s AI-output restriction or Solidworks’ 10% developer royalty could draw attention.

 For customers and developers, this creates negotiating leverage.
 Large firms, government clients, and consortia can push for carve-outs citing regulatory rights, while developers may resist punitive revenue-sharing as disproportionate.
 Yet smaller players face a harder reality: challenging vendors risks losing access to platforms that underpin longstanding businesses.